luungoc2005/nlp-test/README.md

 Other:

-- Setup a docker image for ease setting up
+- Setup a docker image for ease getting started
 - Setup a small Flask server and CLI for ease in using the project